Sathish2603/CareerRise/CareerRise-main/README.md

 - **Profile Management**: Both recruiters and candidates can manage their profiles.
 - **Job Application Tracking**: Users can track job applications and recruiters can monitor applicants for posted jobs.
 - **Responsive Design**: The platform is fully responsive and adapts seamlessly across mobile, tablet, and desktop devices.
-- **UI Enhancements**: Styled with Tailwind CSS and enhanced with Framer Motion animations for a modern and intuitive interface.

 ## Tech Stack